 4.2 Tornado Frequency

 Tornado activity is far more frequent during LN and N conditions in the continental U.S. east of the Rocky Mountains than during EN conditions.
-Table 4.2 shows monthly tornado counts as a function of ENSO phase for all areas east of the Rocky Mountains.
+Table 4.2 shows monthly tornado counts as a function of ENSO phase for all areas east of the Rocky Mountains (both raw counts and counts normalized against the frequency of respective ENSO phase).
 Tornadoes on outbreak days during LN conditions in January and February substantially outnumber tornadoes occurring in other phases despite the fact that the number of months that are classified as LN in February (18) is much smaller than the number of events classified as N (30).
 N tornado days in March and April contain larger numbers of tornadoes, in part because of the N phase being the most frequently observed ENSO phase for those two months.
 Counts for strong (F/EF2 or greater) tornadoes tended to exhibit similar behavior.
-These values are consistent with Cook and Schaefer (2008) who found that tornado activity in LN and N was increased in the entire CONUS from January-March 1950-2008.
+These values are consistent with Cook and Schaefer (2008) who found that tornado activity in LN and N was increased in the entire CONUS from January-March 1950-2003.
+These values are also consistent with Muñoz and Enfield (2011) and Kellner and Niyogi (2014) despite the more limited regional scope in each of those studies.